A Structured Literacy Approach for Year 1-8

 These elements are not taught in silo.
-They interact in an effective, explicit, systematic and cumulative lesson supported by our chosen scope and sequence (the order in which we teach the letters and sounds).
+They interact in an effective, explicit, systematic and cumulative series of lessons supported by our chosen scope and sequence (the order in which we teach the letters and sounds).

 Effective teaching and learning is guided and supported by: